skypilot-org/skypilot/llm/llama-31-finetuning/readme.md

 **Finetuning Llama 3.1 405B**: Work in progress!
 If you want to follow the work, join the [SkyPilot community Slack](https://slack.skypilot.co/) for discussions.

 ## Use your custom data
-The example above finetune Llama-3.1 on Alpaca dataset ([`yahma/alpaca-cleaned`](https://huggingface.co/datasets/yahma/alpaca-cleaned)), but for real use cases, you may want to finetune it on your own dataset.
+The example above finetune Llama 3.1 on Alpaca dataset ([`yahma/alpaca-cleaned`](https://huggingface.co/datasets/yahma/alpaca-cleaned)), but for real use cases, you may want to finetune it on your own dataset.

 You can do so by specifying the huggingface path to your own dataset as following (we use [`gbharti/finance-alpaca`](https://huggingface.co/datasets/gbharti/finance-alpaca) as an example below):
 ```bash